DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 82. BOOTSTRAP PART 3 VIDEO - styling the navigation bar (Step 525)

 This entry documents a video lesson where the student completed the styling of a website's navigation bar.
 They learned to use pseudo-classes for interactive effects and to override Bootstrap's default styles with custom CSS.

+#### 83. BOOTSTRAP PART 4 VIDEO - styling the mobile menu (Step 528)

+This entry documents a video lesson where the student finished styling the navigation bar.
+The student learned how to create a mobile-friendly navigation menu by using a new CSS file for media queries to apply specific styles based on screen size.